comunica/Article-ISWC2018-Resource/content/architecture.md

 <figcaption markdown="block">
 Semantic description of a component that is able to parse N3-based RDF serializations.
 This component has a single parameter that allows media types to be registered that this parser is able to handle.
-In this case, the component has four default media types that can be overridden via the config file.
+In this case, the component has four default media types.
 </figcaption>
 </figure>

-#### Description of complex software configurations
+#### Description of Complex Software Configurations

 A specific instance of a Comunica engine can be _initialized_ using Components.js configuration files